UW-CTRL/AA548-spr2024/bite-size-notes/week-3-b.md

 $\dot d(t) = A(t)d(t) + B(t)w(t) + D(t) + H.O.T...$

-$d(t)$ and $w(t)$ are the new states and control respectively.
+where $d(t)$ and $w(t)$ are the new states and control respectively.
 The linearization gives convexity but introduces *artificial infeasibility* and *approximation error*.
 To address these respectively, *virtual control* and *trust regions* are introduced in the convexification scheme.

 #### Virtual Control
 An infeasible problem can arise at various points in the solution space using linearization, even if the nonlinear solution is feasible.
 This infeasibility is said to be artificial and is undesireable as it obstructs the iteration process, preventing convergence.
 To prevent this, an additional control input, $v(t)$ called *virtual control* is introduced to the linear dynamics: